 - You tell yourself they won’t do it again

-- You don’t want to lose that connection and are afraid of being alone
+- Losing the connection is scary and are afraid of being alone

 Toxic friendships have a lot of similarities to toxic romantic partnerships because they both are chosen.
 In most instances, you elect to spend time with these people.
 You chose to build a relationship with them, which makes it hard to leave.
 You don’t want to throw away the relationship you’ve spent time and effort building.